fermartinezm/Kubernetes-CentOS7-Flannel/README.md

 # Kubernetes deployment on CentOS7, CNI: flannel
-In this proyect you can find the deployment of Kubernetes in CentOS 7, using Flannel as CNI.
+In this proyect you can find the deployment of Kubernetes on CentOS 7, using Flannel as CNI.

 ## Pre-requisites
 You need at least two machines or virtual machines, one master and one minion.
 You can add as many minions as you want.